OUR WORK

 Family Violence

-We support women and their children who want to be safe from family violence by providing 24/7 crisis support and temporary accommodation.
+We support women and their children who want to be safe from family violence.
+Our support includes case management and accommodation, including specialist support for infants and children.

-We operate crisis accommodation for women and children who need to immediately escape family violence.
-The women needing our support have experienced, or are at immediate risk, of serious harm: through physical and emotional violence, threats, sexual assault, and stalking.
-Our crisis accommodation is accessible 24/7, and provides secure and immediate housing, typically for seven to 10 days.
+We operate refuge accommodation for women and children escaping family violence.
+The women needing our support have experienced, or are at immediate risk, of serious harm through physical and emotional violence, threats, sexual assault, and stalking.

 Our family violence work in action